 Sometimes the technician will offer you the option to tune your piano normally but leave it flat.
 We call this “tuning the piano to itself”.
 This option forgoes the pitch raise and leaves the tuning more stable, but it will be a low pitch overall.
 It will still sound clean and in-tune.

 Some negatives to leaving it flat are:

 - It will be challenging to play along with other instruments

-- It will sound somewhat ‘dark’ and have a less pleasing sound because the strings are not at their intended tension
+- It will sound somewhat ‘dim’ and have a less pleasing sound because the strings are not at their intended tension

 Raising the pitch, while common, is not an ideal thing to have to do.
-It causes little imperfections in the strings and can actually bend and bow the cast iron plate.
+It can cause little imperfections in the strings and puts the piano through some degree of stress.
 Strings may break in the process.
 In some cases the technician may recommend against raising the pitch if it doesn’t look like the piano can handle it.
 If you have your piano tuned at least once a year you will never have to deal with raising the pitch and you will ensure the value and tone of your piano for many years to come.